forestgrape/coronavirus/index.md

     - distance
     - side-a-side instead of face-to-face
     - plexiglas
-* __aerosols transmission__: Aerosols behave soot/dust-like and aerosol transmission occurs mainly in indoor places with dry air.
-How smoke behaves we know, since we can smell and see it, unlike the viruses.
-Aerosol transmission is hard to completely prevent, it just can be reduced.
-Measures to reduce:
+* __aerosols transmission__: Aerosols behave soot/dust-like.
+Aerosol transmission occurs mainly in heated indoor rooms: the cooler outside the drier in heated indoor rooms and the likelier aerosol transmission.
+Aerosol transmission is hard to completely prevent, but it can be efficiently reduced:
-    - ventilation, distance and less people inside or being outside -[*high filtration* masks](./monitor_and_control.md#mask-types) with a good fit
+    - ventilation, distance and less people inside or being outside
+    - masks, preferably with a good fit and [filter](./monitor_and_control.md#mask-types)
+    - if possibly infected (e.g. having respiratory symptoms) staying home and *out* of heated indoor rooms

     Keeping the smoke model in mind makes it easier to detect and avoid situations with aerosol transmission:
     - Just smelling smoke is the theoretical possibility of infection.
 Being that exposed to smoke that the cloth start smelling, likely corresponds to a probability of a few percentages to get infected.